 During his time on the staff, XU has posted three 30-win seasons, made three appearances in the NCAA Tournament and had eight players selected in the MLB First Year Player Draft.
 That number includes back-to-back years with multiple picks and a program record four selections in the 2017 draft.

-BEFORE XAVIER: Prior to his current role, O'Conner spent one year as an assistant at Northern Kentucky and two years in the volunteer assistant role at Xavier.
+Prior to his role as an assistant at Xavier, O'Conner spent one year as an assistant at Northern Kentucky and two years in the volunteer assistant role at Xavier.

 O'Conner also managed the Great Lakes Summer Collegiate League's Cincinnati Steam for three summers, leading the team to a first-place finish in 2012.
 O'Conner was named the 2012 Joe Carbone Manager of the Year for his efforts.